OTT Statistics 2025: Users, Revenue, Market Size & More

 This post is packed with insights to help you dominate the OTT space.
 Let’s dive in.

-OTT industry market size in the United States
+The OTT industry market size in the United States

 The OTT market in the United States is valued at $341.4 billion in 2025 and is projected to reach $386 billion by 2027.
-The average growth rate for the market is projected to be 6.30% until 2029 when the market will be worth $429.4 billion.
+The market is projected to grow at an average annual rate of 6.30% and reach $429.4 billion by 2029.

-Here is a table showing the OTT market size in the United States from 2024 to 2029:
+Here is a table showing the United States’ OTT market size from 2024 to 2029:

 Source: Statista.